leenuska/react-excercise/README.md

 ### `npm ci`

 Which will make you clean install with the exact package versions defined in package-lock.json.
-If you wish to update packages, run `npm install` and to fix vulnerabilities, run `npm audit --fix`
+If you wish to update packages, run `npm install` and to fix vulnerabilities, run `npm audit fix`

 After installing all needed packages, you can run: